hyurl/alar/README.md

-The local watcher may notice the local file has changed and try to reload the local module (and local singletons), however, it will not affect any remote instances, that said, the instanced served remotely can still be watched and reload on the remote server individually.
+The local watcher may notice the local file has changed and try to reload the local module (and local singletons), however, it will not affect any remote instances, that said, the instance served remotely can still be watched and reload on the remote server individually.

 In the above example, since the `remote-service` module import `index` module as